-If you’re looking for ways to reduce your plastic usage while travelling and be a more responsible tourist, then one of the easiest changes to make is to bring a reusable water bottle.
+If you’re looking for ways to reduce your plastic usage while traveling and be a more responsible tourist, one of the easiest changes to make is bringing a reusable water bottle.

-Depending on your preferences or your destination, you can find a reusable water bottle that can fit every travel style.
+Depending on your preferences or destination, you can find a reusable water bottle that fits every travel style.

-There are insulated steel water bottles that will keep you water hot or cold for hours, collapsible water bottles that take up as little bag space as possible (one of the best water bottles for backpacking!), or water bottles with filters to purify unsafe water or make bad tasting tap water taste a little better.
+There are insulated steel water bottles that will keep your water hot or cold for hours, collapsible water bottles that take up as little bag space as possible (one of the best water bottles for backpacking!), or water bottles with filters to purify unsafe water or make bad-tasting tap water taste a little better.

 With so many options for reusable travel water bottles out there on the market, there really is no excuse for continuing to rely on disposable plastic water bottles.